gajop/sprd/README.md

 Below you can see my very rough roadmap:

 ### :construction: In progress:
-- New output types: Interactive, Json, Piped (like Interactive but pipable to files), Silent and Auto
+- New output types: Auto

 ### :bookmark: Dev release:
 - Improve command naming: download-repo is especially deceptive